 In this example, we’ll work on the dataset we discussed earlier to filter the active and inactive members by using the drop–down list.
 On the selection of the Active option, we want to hide the column with inactive members and vice versa.
 To do that let’s follow the steps described below-

-- Then copy and paste the following code in the visual code editor.
+• Then insert the following code in the visual code editor.

 Private Sub Worksheet_Change(ByVal Target As Range)